yashChouriya/fridays-work/README.md

-# 🎬 Fridays Works - Video Showcase
+# 🎬 Fridays Work - Video Showcase

 Welcome to the **Fridays Works** project!
 Below, you can find previews of our latest creative productions.
 Click on any thumbnail to watch the corresponding video.